 Traditional electric actuators would offer clean, maintenance-free operation for such applications, but many existing solutions were not the best fit for the application.
 Lower-priced options, for example, are cost-competitive with hydraulic cylinders options but they use brushed AC motors, which limit actuator life because friction from the brushes causes overheating.
 Higher-end actuators that use brushless stepper or servo motors, at the other extreme, would not overheat but would not be cost-justifiable for such a basic operation.

 A new generation of long-life, high-duty electric actuators has emerged that enables their use for simple, repetitive operations.
 Instead of using servo, stepper or brushed AC electric motors, long-life actuators typically use brushless DC motors.
 Unlike a brushed AC motor, which will overheat at high duty cycles, the brushless DC motors generate no friction, enabling duty cycles of up to at least 35% or, depending on the load and ambient temperature, up to 100%.

 Thomson Industries Inc.

-Other features contributing to a long-life actuator’s durability are double-circuit nuts and larger screws, which reduce another common point of actuator wear and can extend cycles from 30,000 or 40,000 about 1 million, improving travel time by orders of magnitude.
+Other features contributing to a long-life actuator’s durability are double-circuit nuts and larger screws, which reduce another common point of actuator wear and can extend cycles from 30,000 or 40,000, improving travel time by orders of magnitude.
 Additional life-extending design features include strengthened screws and extra-angular contact bearings.

 Together, such features can extend actuator life 10 times more than a brushed motor-driven actuator that might previously have been deployed in transport-grade industrial applications And, as compared to stepper- or servo-driven solutions, brushless DC motor-driven actuators are more compact because they don’t need gearing configurations.
 Long-life actuators are also typically sealed for high ingress protection and lubricated for life in the factory, thereby requiring zero additional maintenance.